 The deployment method you choose for your business will have an on-going impact on costs and necessary resources.
 For smaller businesses, cloud-based solutions tend to be the better option, but are not always feasible if you do not have access to a reliable internet connection.
 On the other hand, larger businesses can often benefit from on-premises software if they already have a dedicated team of IT personnel in-house, and the required server infrastructure.
 Do your research to determine which method is best for your business, and make sure that you compare the total costs of ownership between the two over a span of several years.
 A vendor that provides both options gives you the flexibility to switch down the road as your business changes.

-Many ERP systems are similar in their functionality, unless they are designed for a specific industry such as pharmaceutical distribution software.
+Many ERP systems are similar in their functionality unless they are designed for a specific industry such as pharmaceutical distribution software.
 Where most systems tend to differ more greatly, is in the people behind the software.
 Evaluate your experience with the people behind the company to get a feel for how you think it will be to work with them in the future.
 This includes sales staff, consultants, developers and support personnel.
-The easiest way to do this, is to start by evaluating the person you work with during initial sales discussions.
+The easiest way to do this is to start by evaluating the person you work with during initial sales discussions.
 Are they attentive to your needs?
 Are they personal and put your business needs first?
 Do they understand your industry?
 Do they ask the hard questions and sometimes say “no”?
 ERP is designed to grow with your business and so it is important that you’re happy with the people behind the software for when it comes to dealing with after-sale support, customization projects and upgrades.
 Ask the vendor to speak with existing customers to get a feel for their experience.

-Another obvious, but dangerous, means of comparison is price.
-Certainly price is very important in making a decision but always be careful.
+Another obvious, but dangerous, means of comparison is the price.
+Certainly, the price is very important in making a decision but always be careful.
 Low costs may be attractive but could also be the result of low-ball figures or an initial discount, which means you might end up paying more down the road.
 High costs are usually a safer bet in terms of functionality and conservatism, but you may be paying more than you need to.
-ERP solutions within the same tier will have comparable price points so instead, the art is finding a balance between the two and understanding what the appropriate price is based on the market.
+ERP solutions within the same tier will have comparable price points so instead, the art is finding a balance between low and high and understanding what the appropriate price is based on the market.
 Keep in mind the price is not just about what you pay for software, but also the cost savings you will gain from having a system that can automate processes and increase efficiency.